 NSW Government has established a portal to connect individuals and businesses who can deliver goods and services to bushfire affected communities.
 The purpose of this portal is to connect buyers with regional suppliers and vice versa.

 The portal will assist buyers to give first preference to local suppliers based in affected regions—aiding local economic recovery.

-There are currently a wide range of appeals raising funds for people and animals affected by the bushfires.
+There are a range of appeals raising funds for people and animals affected by the bushfires.
 Unfortunately, some of these are scams.
-Please see Bushfires and Scams on the ACCC website for further information.
+Read more about identifying and reporting scams on our Fraud and scams page.